toiletbril/dedoc/README.md

 define `$DEDOC_HOME` environment variable to an existing directory of your choice.

-Pages are displayed as markdown documents, and can be piped to `less`, [`glow`](https://github.com/charmbracelet/glow) if you're fancy, or any other pager or markdown reader.
+Pages are translated from HTML to colored text (not markdown), and can be piped to `less`, [`glow`](https://github.com/charmbracelet/glow) if you're fancy, or any other pager or *maybe* a markdown reader.

 If you have Rust, the preferred way to install `dedoc` is by running:
 ```console